It takes a village to raise a child is an African proverb meaning a child’s upbringing belongs to the entire community

 Centuries ago when misfortune fell on a community -in some places a woman was singled out and punished for witchcraft.
 In the modern day -victimisation processes are more subtle -but they still occur.

-Victimisation is about making excuses and not honestly looking for the root causes or finding genuine solutions.
+Victimisation is often about making excuses and not honestly looking for evidence based causes.
 Unfortunately in New Zealand, victimisation is a common practise, even at the highest levels of society.

-Bill English’s government has been in power for nearly a decade and youth wellbeing has not improved in that time.
-So calling young men -“pretty damn hopeless” and making unsubstantiated claims that young kiwis cannot fill job vacancies due to drug use is an indictment on Bill English and his government.
+Bill English’s government at the time had been in power for nearly a decade and youth wellbeing had not improved in that time.
+So calling young men “pretty damn hopeless” and making unsubstantiated claims that young kiwis cannot fill job vacancies due to drug use was an indictment on Bill English and his government.

-New Zealand has longed suffered from high rates of ‘insanity’.
-In an 1870 inquiry into mental health, Dr M. S. Grace attributed the higher rate of insanity in New Zealand compared to Britain as being related to a lack of sympathy for the loneliness and isolation of New Zealand.
-Implying it was the loss of a supportive social networks that many immigrants experienced which put New Zealanders at greater risk of suffering from mental illness.
+New Zealand has longed suffered from higher rates of ‘insanity’.
+In an 1870 inquiry into mental health, Dr M. S. Grace attributed the higher rate of insanity in New Zealand compared to Britain as being related to a “lack of sympathy for the loneliness and isolation” of New Zealand.
+Implying it was the loss of a supportive social networks that many immigrants experienced which resulted in more New Zealanders suffering from mental illness.